EspenAlbert/span-tree/span_tree/readme.md

 - ref_src|ref_dest
     - uuid4
-    - ref_src created on a tree when dumping a message and adding the ref to e.g., metadata
+    - ref_src created on a trace when dumping a message and adding the ref to e.g., metadata
-        - during injection an alternative index of ref_src -> tree
+        - during injection an alternative index of ref_src -> trace
-    - ref_dest used on a tree when parsing back the message then logging with log_ref(ref_dest)
+    - ref_dest used on a trace when parsing back the message then logging with log_ref(ref_dest)

     - RunSequenceGetter
         - unique sequence number per tags combination